 Aidan’s interests are sports of all kinds, having spent time as a volunteer sports presenter on radio.
 In the past, he worked as a swimming teacher and freelancer with television production.
 He is an avid swimmer and also enjoys hurling, football, water polo and running.
 He enjoys reading history and novels and also enjoys watching ‘leave you brain at the door’ comedies.
 He is a voluntary member of the board of directors of the Castleblakeney Heritage Centre, having being a volunteer here for over 10 years.

-Dana joined the Global Citizenship team at EIL in April of 2019.
-She is responsible for the Explore Travel Awards and supporting the travellers to make the most their adventures.
-She is passionate about self-development, mental health, theatre, and Faith Studies.
+Jackie joined the Global Citizenship team at EIL in August 2019.
+She is responsible for the Explore Travel Awards and supporting each individual, before, during and after their adventures.

 Global Citizen Award Co-ordinator